 New Braunfels is so much more than just Schlitterbahn.
 Visitors to New Braunfels during the holiday season can experience Christmas Market Days and Cowboy Kringle in Historic Gruene, as well as awe-inspiring, twinkling light displays at Santa's Ranch.
 New Braunfels also hosts a Hometown Holiday Christmas Parade that you won't want to miss.

 Grand Prairie, Texas

-However, the biggest attraction as to be Grand Prairie’s spectacular light display.
+However, the biggest attraction has to be Grand Prairie's spectacular light display.
 Visitors are able to drive for two miles surrounded by thousands of Christmas lights, and also features a holiday village with an indoor laser show and a walk-through forest.

 Nothing says Christmas in Marshall like the Wonderland of Lights Extravaganza.
 Now in its 28th year and running all the way up to New Year's Eve, the celebration features thousands of white lights that transform downtown Marshall into a real-life winter wonderland.
 Among many other big events hitting the town, visitors to the annual event are treated to a Jingle Bell Run, Lighted Christmas Parade, a Walk to Bethlehem and even a Community Christmas Carol.

 Though it may be known for live music, Austin is also a fantastic place to spend your Christmas.
 The annual trail of lights snakes through Zilker Park and it's a magical sight to behold.
 The Holiday Sing Along and Downtown Stroll meanders down Congress Avenue, making the Capital city feel more like a small town.
 Getting your Christmas shopping done is a breeze in Austin at the Armadillo Christmas Bazar, which takes place at the Palmer Events Center.